SatvikVejendla/numpy-matrix-js/README.md

 # numpy-matrix-js

-A numpy-like Matrix/Array module for Node JS.
-Browser support coming soon.
+A numpy-like Matrix/Array module for Node JS and Browser JS